 This past week my husband and I decided to tackle our front flower bed.
 It hadn’t been maintained very well before we bought the house and there were some massive bushes taking over.

 The garden we tackled this weekend is the one on the left.
 Over the years we had already replanted the daffodils and removed the bushes but we were left with a big pile of dirt just sitting there looking ugly.
-We had removed the front tree next to the flower bed so we knew that sun might actually climb through the trees at some point this year and we intended to get our garden going.
+We had removed the front tree next to the flower bed so we knew that sun might actually climb through the trees at some point this year.
 We wanted to build a retaining wall to create some depth and dimension in the garden.

 Little did we know we’d see 90 degree weather in March.
 It’s Missouri and we’re used to weird weather but this was out of control.
 Naturally we were right in the middle of the project when that 90 degree weather hit, then rain, and I was suffering a case of poison ivy from another project so let’s just say this project didn’t go as planned.